esplito/coding-notes/prisma/intro-prisma-day.md

 ## Lesson 2 - Notes

-I'll continue with the remaining ones when I have time.
+I'll continue with the remaining tasks when I have time.

 ## Lesson 3 - REST API - Notes